 - Commit to attending a hustings to debate the issues with other candidates.

-- Sign a pledge committing to prioritising climate action (this will be available once all candidates have declared).
+- Sign a pledge committing to prioritising climate action.

 If the candidate is not on board...

 Don't give up hope!
-Remember, meeting one-to-one with candidates is only one route to creating change – and that’s why we’re calling on groups to take other actions in the lead up to the elections, like holding a hustings or engaging local media with your campaign.
+Remember, meeting one-to-one with candidates is only one route to creating change – you can also take other actions in the lead up to the elections, like holding a hustings or engaging local media with your campaign.

 Don’t forget you can also apply to the Climate Action fund if you need financial support for activities around the elections.